Pascal, for a rigorous programming

 From Blaise Pascal to Niklaus Wirth

-Pascal was designed in 1970, before C and after Basic, by Niklaus Wirth to impose programmers a structured
+Pascal was designed in 1970, before C and after Basic, by Niklaus Wirth and impose programmers a structured programming style.

 To avoid the difficulties that had its predecessor, Algol to be implemented, Wirth choose to compile the Pascal code in intermediate code, easy to port on all systems.
 It was even ported on Apple][.

 Pascal was the language of the MacIntosh, before being replaced by Objective C, the language of Next, that Steve Jobs brought with him when he returned to Apple in 1997.